aadyaam/Indoor_Climate_Companion/README.md

 ## 💭 Reflection

 This project was my first complete environmental monitoring system that combined electronics, data analysis, and dashboard design into a single workflow.
-Beyond collecting sensor readings, I focused on presenting the information in a way that is meaningful and easy to understand.
+I collected sensor readings continuously for 24 hours, and I tried presenting the information in a way that is meaningful and easy to understand.
 It strengthened my understanding of how embedded systems, Python, and thoughtful interface design can work together to build practical IoT solutions.

 ---